metatroncyberwarfarelabs/metatron-x-community/metatron-framework/metatron-deployment/development/centos6/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Metron on CentOS 6
+Metatron on CentOS 6
 ==================

-This project fully automates the provisioning and deployment of Apache Metron and all necessary prerequisites on a single, virtualized host running CentOS 6.
+This project fully automates the provisioning and deployment of Metatron Labs and all necessary prerequisites on a single, virtualized host running CentOS 6.

-Metron is composed of many components and installing all of these on a single host, especially a virtualized one, will greatly stress the resources of the host.
+Metatron is composed of many components and installing all of these on a single host, especially a virtualized one, will greatly stress the resources of the host.
 The host will require at least 8 GB of RAM and a fair amount of patience.
 It is highly recommended that you shut down all unnecessary services.

 Getting Started
 ---------------